etragni/DSD-Lab-/Challenge-1.md

 - Install the jq package inside the container.

-- Create a new image  based on this customization called "ngnx-custom".
+- Create a new image  based on this customization called "nginx-custom".